Table of contents

 - Choose a format that matches your career stage.

 Selecting the right resume format is important for showcasing your skills.
 If you have significant experience, a chronological format effectively highlights your career progression.
-For those just starting out, consider a functional format to emphasize abilities over work history.
+For those just starting, consider a functional format to emphasize abilities over work history.
 A combination format can also be beneficial if you want to showcase both experience and skills.

 - Pick a smart resume template.